thecodingbuddhagithub/First-.NetCore-WebAPI/README.md

-# First-.NetCore-WebAPI
+# First-.NetCore-WebAPI-With-Swagger-UI
-This repository for Tutorial First .Net Core Web API and this repository is designed for educational purposes.
+This repository for Tutorial First .Net Core Web API with swagger UI and this repository is designed for educational purposes.

 ## Getting Started
 Use these instructions to get the project up and running.